HTGenomeAnalysisUnit/h5ad_clean_annotate/README.md

 1. Clean index
 2. Make new cell ID
-3. Add barcode based annotations
+3. Add barcode-based annotations
-4. Add column based annotations
-5. Rename columns using the rename map provided
+4. Rename columns using the rename map provided
+5. Create new columns based on existing ones as defined in `make_columns`
+6. Add column-based annotations
-6. Filter obs columns based on include/exclude lists
+7. Filter obs columns based on include/exclude lists
-7. Sanitize obs columns
+9. Sanitize obs columns
-8. Filter barcodes based on the subset_bc list
+10. Filter barcodes based on the subset_bc list